 - Magneto has shades of this in Classic Villain mode.

-- Roberto Rastapopolous from The Adventures of The Adventures of Tintin occasionally gets high-tech enough to deserve this description.
+- Roberto Rastapopolous from The Adventures of Tintin occasionally gets high-tech enough to deserve this description.

-- Sam & Max: Freelance Police had reoccuring nemesis Mack Salmon, who thanks to Sam and Max has a fish in a glass bowl for a head, for some reason.
+- Sam & Max: Freelance Police had recurring nemesis Mack Salmon, who thanks to Sam and Max has a fish in a glass bowl for a head, for some reason.

 - Mr. V, aka "Faceless" from the early Martian Manhunter comics was a fat guy in a horrible costume and mask.
 He was also the head of international crime syndicate Vulture, and vexed the Manhunter for years with one scheme and scientific gizmo after another.
 Even his inevitable defeats didn't stop him, because whenever he was captured and unmasked it was always revealed that it was just another one of his henchmen under the mask and that the real Mr. V had gotten away again.
 As this blog notes Mr. V is this trope, boiled down to its most simplistic and archetypal.
 "Faceless was the embodiment of crime, without any character depth or motivation beyond the desire to successfully commit crime and to put down those who would prevent crime."